Aditya-Muni/Sports-Data-Analysis/README.md

 # Sports-Data-Analysis

 ### What it does ?
-End-to-end sports data analytics project for your resume.
+End-to-end sports data analytics project.
 In this project,I used web scraping (from the ESPN Cricinfo website), python, pandas, and Power BI to perform analyses on T20 world cup cricket data.

 ## Features
 - Webscraping from crickinfo.